albacarmen/OnlineStore/README.md

-# Project Title
+# Online Store

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+The Online Store application lets you pretend to shop online.
+You can browse products, search for items, add or remove things from your cart, and check out with a receipt.

 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I want to view all available products, so that I can choose what to buy.
+- As a user, I want to search for products by name or department, so that I can find items quickly.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to add items to my cart, so that I can purchase multiple products at once.
+- As a user, I want to remove items from my cart, so that I can adjust my selections before checkout.
+- As a user, I want to see the total amount in my cart, so that I can stay within my budget.
+- As a user, I want to check out and receive a receipt, so that I have a record of my purchase.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to receive clear instructions at each step, so that I know what to do next.

 ## Setup